AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Thread Management/agora_chat_restful_thread_create.md

 #### Response body

-If the returned HTTP status code is `200`, the request succeeds, and the data field in the response body contains the following parameters.
+If the returned HTTP status code is `200`, the request succeeds, and the data field in the response body contains the following parameters:

 | Parameter      | Type           | Description |
 | :------- |:-------------|:-------------|